 We regularly represent clients in most courts in England, including the Court of Appeal and the Supreme Court.

-Our litigation experience covers a wide range of business sectors and legal practice areas in the commercial sphere, including intellectual property and patent disputes, banking and insolvency litigation, professional negligence claims, disputes arising from the acquisition of businesses or companies, property and construction cases, trust and pensions litigation and financial services disputes.
-The broad spread of our commercial litigation practice and the strength of our reputation is such that we regularly attract instructions in high value claims not only from major UK entities (particularly banks and other financial institutions and major UK corporates) but also, increasingly, from international clients who wish to pursue claims through the English courts.
+Our disputes experience covers a wide range of business sectors and legal practice areas in the commercial sphere, including intellectual property and patent disputes, banking and insolvency disputes, professional negligence claims, disputes arising from the acquisition of businesses or companies, property and construction cases, trust and pensions disputes and financial services disputes.
+The broad spread of our commercial disputes practice and the strength of our reputation is such that we regularly attract instructions in high value claims not only from major UK entities (particularly banks and other financial institutions and major UK corporates) but also, increasingly, from international clients who wish to pursue claims through the English courts.

 "Provides 'proactive advice' and is 'very effective in all respects in terms of running a litigation process'."